-Curry Leaf Cafe was launched in April 2014 in Brighton by journalist Euan Sey and Hyderabadi-born chef Kanthi Thamma, with the goal of providing a relaxed, colourful space in which diners could explore authentic South Indian food alongside a wide range of craft beers specifically chosen to complement the flavours of that part of the country.
-When Kanthi left the company to pursue personal projects in the summer of 2017, Gouranga Bera – head chef of the original Brighton Lanes Cafe for the previous four years – stepped up to take over as head chef of the Curry Leaf Cafe brand.
+Curry Leaf Cafe was launched in April 2014 in Brighton by journalist Euan Sey and Hyderabadi-born chef Kanthi Thamma, with the goal of providing a relaxed, colourful space in which diners could explore authentic South Indian food alongside a wide range of craft beers chosen to complement its flavours.
+When Kanthi left the company to pursue personal projects in the summer of 2017, Gouranga Bera – head chef of the original Brighton Lanes Cafe for the previous four years – stepped up to take over culinary leadership of the Curry Leaf Cafe brand.
 Together with Operations Manager Stewart Cumming, they serve award-winning Indian street food, curries and craft beers from three colourful and unique dining spots in the city.

 The original Brighton Lanes Cafe operates as a cafe-cum-lunch spot during the day with a range of coffees, teas, snacks and traditional South Indian street food, as well as more substantial meals such as thali platters, dosas and tandoor naan wraps.
 In the evenings diners visit the cafe to experience its small but diverse menu of tandoor-grilled specialities, street food and expertly spiced curries, accompanied by Brighton's best range of craft beers and cocktails.